alvinVal/muML/README.md

 - **Real-time Progress**: See which model is training with timing and accuracy updates
 - **Interactive Results**: Click any result row to see detailed per-class metrics, accuracy analysis, and top 10 hyperparameter attempts
 - **Results Viewer**: Side-by-side comparison of individual sample predictions across all models with color-coded correctness indicators and filtering
+- **Predict All Instances**: Use trained models to predict on the entire dataset with model selection via main window checkboxes
+- **Model Persistence**: Save and load trained models and results for later use
 - **Visual Charts**: Popup charts showing model performance comparisons
 - **Data Preprocessing**: Automatic missing value imputation and feature scaling
-- **Feature Importance**: SHAP-based feature importance analysis and visualization
+- **Feature Importance**: SHAP-based feature importance analysis and visualization for top 4 models
 - **Resource Control**: Configure CPU usage (n_jobs) and random state for optimal performance and reproducibility
 - **Export Results**: Save predictions and detailed metrics to CSV